fakefarm/dungeons-and-drawings/themes.md

 # Themes

-Games will have a cohesive theme to see how players interpret things
+Give the games a cohesive theme to see how differently players interpret things

 ## Examples

-underwater sea robots
+- underwater sea robots
-ninja's and jellybeans
+- ninja's and jellybeans
-pirates with tigers
+- pirates with tigers